Assent Auctions: Frequently Asked Questions

 How do I consign my aircraft?

-Click here to contact our sales team, or click “Consign my Aircraft” button on the Assent Auctions page.
+Click here to contact our sales team, or click “Consign my Aircraft” button on anywhere on our website.
 We will send you an Aircraft Description Form and a Consignment Agreement for our next auction based upon your aircraft type.
 You will execute these documents and send maintenance reports, photographs, specifications and other important information you have on file.
 Then sit back and watch our marketing go to work!

 Do I need to physically reposition my aircraft to an auction location?